frontdevde/mnml-devtools-theme/README.md

 # Mnml Theme
-A rather minimal theme for Chrome Developer Tools loosely inspired by Tomorrow Theme.
-Modifies the source code (elements, resources), Console and other smaller tweaks.
+A rather minimal theme for Chrome Developer Tools.
+Modifies Elements and Console view plus other small tweaks.

 Tested on Mac only.